 “Should architects code?”, is a question that boggles most architects during their professional careers.
 It is safe to say, that all architects are adept at least a few architecture and design software.
 Given the advances in software design, most of them are power-packed with features.
 Developments in UX and UI ensure that such software are easy to use and give the architect enough window to play around with and come up with creative outputs.

 Architecture design software can be compared metaphorically to a set of Lego.
 You create designs with what you have.
 However, imagine that your Lego set came with a 4D printer with which you could design your own bricks and studs- this would open a whole world of opportunities for you.
 Similarly, when architects code, they can create their own tools and designs.
-It might sound daunting but with APIs (application programming interface), scripting functionalities, and easy to learn languages like python, it has become easier.
+It might sound daunting but with API (application programming interface), it has become very easy.
 Many popular BIM and CAD software come with an API function integrated and all that is between you and the design you desire, are a few macros and codes.

 Using design software or supporting software such as Excel, sometimes involves repetitive tasks.
 It might need linking certain design elements to their costs or their schedules.
 Now imagine doing this for a hundred different elements- it only leads to loss of time.
 When architects code, they work the smarter way and automate the process.
 This can be done through a few simple macros.
 As is evident, coding helps you work smart and increase work efficiency.

 This applies to architects who are freshly starting out and looking for exposure.
 Most young architects start their practice at an established firm and branch out a few years later.
 In a market where there enough and more architecture graduates passing out every year, knowing a skill like coding is one of the ways you can stand out.
 Architects who code have a ground-up perspective on design and are indispensable resources at the firm they work at.
 However, senior architects who know code do benefit from being able to guide their teams and get output that is far more thorough.